Mansourt/Matlab_Euler-Lagrange_Library_for_Deriving_Equations_of_Dynamic_Systems/README.md

 Using the above library, one can derive differential equations for any dynamic systems and solve response of the system for a given conditions.

-Functinality of the library has been demonstrated by the following examples:
+Functinality of the library has been Illustrated by the following examples:

 1. Double Pendulum
 2. Spring Pendulum
+3. Pendulum with Spring-loaded support
+4. Double Pendulum with free support

 ## Example 1: Double Pendulum